Welcome to MyBoard

-The cost to you to participate as a MyBoard mentee is $675 (the full fee to participate as a MyBoard mentee is $1,350, 50% of which is being subsidized by Bridgeway Capital).
+The cost to you to participate as a MyBoard mentee is $1,350 (current member rate: $1,250).
+Partial scholarship assistance may be available.
 This fee includes assignment to a board comprised of four mentors, five meetings with your MyBoard, three workshops and member benefits for a one year period.

 Interested women business owners are asked to complete the application - Click here to apply!

-Applications should be completed by December 23 to be considered for participation in the MyBoard 2014 program year.
+Applications must be fully completed and submitted to be considered for participation in the MyBoard program.